Tuvaluan language: Phonotactics

 Like most Polynesian languages, Tuvaluan syllables can either be V or CV.
 Both vowels and consonants can be long or short.
 There is no restriction on the placement of consonants, although they cannot be used at the end of words (as per the syllabic restrictions).
-Consonant clusters are not available in Tuvaluan.
+Consonant clusters are not present in Tuvaluan.

 Phonology of loanwords

 None of the units in the Tuvaluan phonemic inventory are restricted to loanwords only.
 English is the only language from which loanwords are currently being borrowed – loans from Samoan and Gilbertese have already been adapted to fit Tuvaluan phonology.
 More established, conventional English borrowings are more likely to have been adapted to the standard phonology than those that have been adopted more recently.

 Stress, gemination and lengthening

 Stress is on the penultimate mora.
 Geminated consonants have the following main functions: